raku-community-modules/HTTP-Easy/README.md

   [ $status, @headers, @body ]
 ```

-This can be used as an engine in the WWW::App library.
+This can be used as an engine in the [Web::App](https://github.com/supernovus/perl6-web/) library.

 ## Example